 The answer is no.

 You can amplify a received signal and there are many amplifiers on the market dedicated to boosting signals for various applications.
-However it is illegal to boost the transmit signal as this would potentially exceed the FCC limit.
+However it is illegal to boost the transmit signal as this would exceed the FCC limit.
 As well, the Helium algorithm is designed to detect such situations and declares such events as invalid.
 Invalid means no HNT.